PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Introduction

 \section{Introduction}

 Powered by massive scale, large language models (LLMs) excel on many downstream tasks that require commonsense.
-One such task is \textit{procedural planning} \citep{pplanning}, a task that involves decomposing a high-level \textbf{goal} into a sequence of coherent, logical, and goal-oriented steps (\textbf{plan}) (e.g. ``see a movie" $\rightarrow$ ``Look up movie showings", ``Choose a movie" $\ldots$).
-Recent approaches model this task as a conditional text generation problem using LLMs \citep{madaan-etal-2022-language, huang2022language,saycan2022arxiv}.
-Despite their reasonable performance on the task, their steep computational cost and inaccessibility hinder wider adoption of LLMs~\citep{OpenAI}.
+One such task is \textit{procedural planning} \citep{schank1975spa, pplanning}, a task that involves decomposing a high-level \textbf{goal} into a sequence of coherent, logical, and goal-oriented steps (\textbf{plan}) (e.g. ``see a movie" $\rightarrow$ ``Look up movie showings", ``Choose a movie" $\ldots$).
+Recent approaches model this task as a conditional language generation problem using LLMs \citep{madaan-etal-2022-language, huang2022language,saycan2022arxiv,zhao2023large}.
+Despite their reasonable performance on the task, their steep computational cost and inaccessibility to models' parameters hinder the wider adoption of LLMs~\citep{OpenAI} for procedural planning.

-We present \model ({\textsc{Pla}n with {\textsc{Sma}ll models), a novel two-pronged framework to impart planning abilities in small LMs.
-We achieve this through \textit{symbolic procedural knowledge distillation} to enhance the implicit knowledge in small LMs (Figure~\ref{fig:ActKD_overview}) and an \textit{inference-time decoding algorithm} to enable structured reasoning (Figure~\ref{fig:verifier-dec}).
-We formulate \textit{symbolic procedural knowledge distillation} \cite{west-etal-2022-symbolic,bhagavatula2023i2d2} in two stages: (i) Knowledge verbalization to generate procedural knowledge from an LLM, and (ii) Knowledge distillation to transfer LLM-generated knowledge to a smaller LM.
+We present \model (\textsc{Pla}n with \textsc{Sma}ll models), a novel framework and model to impart procedural knowledge and language-based planning abilities in small LMs. \footnote{Hereafter, we will use \textbf{`planning'} to refer to \textbf{`language-based planning'} for brevity.} In the \textit{first phase} of the framework, we enhance the implicit commonsense knowledge in small LMs through \textbf{symbolic \textit{procedural} knowledge distillation} \citep{west-etal-2022-symbolic,bhagavatula2023i2d2} as illustrated in Figure~\ref{fig:ActKD_overview}.
+We formulate it in two stages: (i) \textit{Knowledge verbalization} to generate procedural knowledge from an LLM, and (ii) \textit{Knowledge distillation} to transfer LLM-generated knowledge to a smaller LM.

-In addition to the standard planning task, we introduce and verbalize knowledge for novel task formulations under counterfactual settings: \textit{Counterfactual planning} and \textit{Revision}.
-These tasks enable a more realistic setting by requiring models to reason about contextually constrained situations in real-world applications; specifically, the model generates or revises a plan based on a given goal (e.g., "see a movie") while adhering to an additional \textbf{condition} (e.g., "at home").
-Our knowledge verbalization process results in a large (counterfactual) procedural planning dataset, \data, which is then used to train smaller models, \model, using both task-specific and multi-task distillation.
+For the knowledge distillation stage, we introduce two constrained settings: \textit{Constrained planning} and \textit{Counterfactual replanning} in addition to the standard language planning task.
+These tasks enable a more realistic setting by requiring models to reason about contextually constrained situations in real-world applications.
+Specifically, the model generates or revises a plan based on a given goal (e.g., "see a movie") while adhering to an additional \textbf{condition} (e.g., "at home").
+Our knowledge verbalization process results in a large dataset for (i) language-based planning, (ii) language-based planning under constraints, and (iii) language-based re-planning of existing plans under constraints.
+Our dataset, \data, is then used to train smaller models, \model, using both task-specific and multi-task distillation.